-- 3. The minimum grade necessary to earn a point: Students must receive a C+ or better in an UP-eligible course to earn one UP point. - 4.
-Expected number of UP points: Except as provided in paragraph 6, students are expected to earn at least 4 points in UP-eligible courses. - 5.
-Monitoring Student Progress Toward Completion of the UP Requirement: - All upper division students are required to enroll in four or more UP-eligible classes prior to the completion of 54 units.
-The typical full-time student will enroll in two UP-eligible classes each semester until the UP Point requirement is satisfied.
-The typical part-time student will enroll in one UP-eligible class during their 2L fall semester, and two UP-eligible classes each semester thereafter until the UP Point requirement is satisfied.
+- 5. Monitoring Student Progress Toward Completion of the UP Requirement: - a) All upper division students are required to enroll in four or more UP-eligible classes prior to the completion of 54 units.
+The typical full-time student will enroll in two UP-eligible classes each semester until the UP point requirement is satisfied.
+The typical part-time student will enroll in one UP-eligible class during their 2L fall semester, and two UP-eligible classes each semester thereafter until the UP point requirement is satisfied.
 Students who have earned exactly three UP points are required to enroll in at least one UP-eligible class in the following semester.
 Deviations from this typical approach must be approved by Law Student Services in consultation with the Office of Academic & Bar Success.
-All JD/MBA and JD/MSIS students must seek approval for their course schedules from Law Student Services each term. - 2.
-Students must take all UP-eligible courses for a grade until after they have successfully earned four UP points. - 3.
-For students who have completed 54 units or more, the Law Student Services Office will compute the number of UP points that each student has earned in upper division courses as of the first day of each new semester.
-Any student who has earned fewer than three points in upper division courses will be required to enroll in at least two UP-eligible classes during that semester. - 4.
-All students who fail to earn at least three UP points in upper division courses by the time they have completed 54 units will be required to complete 373b, Advanced Legal Writing: Bar Exam in their final semester before they graduate from law school, and receive individual counseling from a faculty member from the Office of Academic and Bar Success. - 6.
-Students who fail to earn at least four points in UP-eligible courses by the time they have completed 68 units will be required: - 1.
-Concurrent with their enrollment in Advanced Legal Writing: Bar Exam (in their final semester), enroll in and successfully complete Law 702, an additional 0-unit supplemental course to 373b devoted to enhanced bar exam preparation; and - 2.
-Continue to enroll in a sufficient number of UP-eligible courses to satisfy the 4point requirement (and take those courses for a grade)-provided, no student shall be required to enroll in more than 2 UP-eligible courses in one semester.
+All JD/MBA and JD/MSIS students must seek approval for their course schedules by Law Student Services each term. - b) Students must take all UP-eligible courses for a grade until after they have successfully earned four UP points. - c) For students who have completed 54 units or more, the Law Student Services Office will compute the number of UP points that each student has earned in upper division courses as of the first day of each new semester.
+Any student who has earned fewer than three points in upper division courses will be required to enroll in at least two UP-eligible classes during that semester.
+Students who have earned exactly three UP points are required to enroll in at least one UP-eligible class in the following semester. - d) All students who fail to earn at least three UP points in upper division courses by the time they have completed 54 units will be required to complete 373b, Advanced Legal Writing: Bar Exam in their final semester before they graduate from law school, and receive individual counseling from a faculty member from the Office of Academic and Bar Success.

 Transfer students may receive UP credit for course work completed at their home school as long as they have taken an UP-eligible class and received a C+ or higher as an upper-division student.
 Students may not receive UP credit for a course, even if it is categorized as UP-eligible, if it was taken as part of the first-year curriculum at the school from which they transferred.